dotnet/arcade/Documentation/AzureDevOps/AzureDevOpsOnboarding.md

 ## Signed Builds

 dev.azure.com/dnceng now has support for signed builds.
 Code should be mirrored to dev.azure.com/dnceng/internal as outlined in the [Azure DevOps Guidance](./AzureDevOpsGuidance.md#projects).
 See [MovingFromDevDivToDncEng.md](./MovingFromDevDivToDncEng.md) for information about moving signed builds from DevDiv to DncEng.

-## Generate Graph Files

-Generation of graph files as part of official builds is now supported.
-See [GeneratingGraphFiles.md](GeneratingGraphFiles.md) for information on how to opt-in to this feature.

 ## Security